hpc-gridware/go-clusterscheduler/README.md

 If you encounter any issues or have questions, please open an issue in this repository.
 We'll be happy to assist.

+- No jobs are scheduled: When using a laptop and closing and re-opening, the scheduler thread times out.
+To protect the qmaster, the scheduler thread gets disconnect.
+To get it running again either restart the container or remove and attach the scheduler thread manually ("qconf -kt scheduler" and then "qconf -at scheduler").